argumentcomputer/zk-light-clients/ethereum/docs/src/run/setup_proof_server.md

         rustflags = ["-C", "target-cpu=native", "-C", "opt-level=3"]
         ```

-Make sure to launch the proof servers with `cargo +nightly-2024-05-31`.

 > **Note**
 >
 > One can also set the `RUST_LOG` environment variable to `debug` to get more information